 And keep in mind: not every brand can tell every story.

 Nike can run campaigns like “Find Your Greatness” and “Just Do It” because they’ve built a brand around resilience and action.
 Other brands could not run those campaigns believably.
 Think of how you would feel if Colgate told you to find your greatness.
 It doesn’t land the same way.

 How do you know what stories your company can get away with?
 Through strong brand identity and communication.

 Start with the why

-Simon Sinek’s Golden Circle is a great place to begin solidifying brand.
+Simon Sinek’s Golden Circle is a great place to begin solidifying your brand.
 The steps are simple: figure out your Why, How, and What.

 Take a step back from product, just for a moment.
 Look at the whole picture of your company and think about its purpose, cause, or belief – the core reason you exist.

 Do you want to change the world through education?